 \subsection{The Scenario}

-We assume that the scenario in Figure 1(a) of the paper includes five ground truths in the mini-batch of which four of them are detected as true positives with different Intersection-over-Union (IoU) overlaps by three different detectors (i.e. $\mathrm{C\&R_1}$, $\mathrm{C\&R_2}$, $\mathrm{C\&R_3}$).
-Each detector has different ranking of these true positives with respect to their IoUs.
+We assume that the scenario in Figure 1(a) of the paper includes five ground truths of which four of them are detected as true positives with different Intersection-over-Union (IoU) overlaps by three different detectors (i.e. $\mathrm{C\&R_1}$, $\mathrm{C\&R_2}$, $\mathrm{C\&R_3}$).
+Each detector has a different ranking for these true positives with respect to their IoUs.
 In addition, the output of each detector contains the same six detections with different scores as false positives.
-Note that the IoUs of these false positives are marked with "--" in Figure 1(a) since they do not match with any ground truth and therefore their IoUs are not being considered neither by performance (i.e. Average Precision) nor by loss computation.
+Note that the IoUs of these false positives are marked with "--" in Figure 1(a) since they do not match with any ground truth and therefore their IoUs are not being considered neither by the performance measure (i.e. Average Precision) nor by loss computation.